al3xandr3/al3xandr3.github.io/_posts/2009-02-02-sicp-prolog-sql.md

 commercially and the other deemed a complete failure in terms of scalability?..."

-Databases implement powerful techniques to improve performance:
+Relational Databases implement powerful techniques to improve performance:

- * Indexing
+  - Indexing
- * Hashing
+  - Hashing
- * Reordering goals to reduce backtracking
+  - Reordering goals to reduce backtracking

 Where as Prolog based systems have very few such techniques.